Normanfamdamly/CreatedforExcelVBAAssessment/README.md

 - Python 3.6.7, Visual Studio are the systems we are utilizing

 ## Summary
-The analysis of the elctions shows that
+The analysis of the elctions shows that:

     Election Results
     -------------------------
     Total Votes: 369,711